fluencelabs/cli/docs/commands/README.md

   DEAL-NEW-APP-CID  New app CID for the deal

 FLAGS
-  -k, --privKey=<value>  Private key with which transactions will be signed through cli --network=<network>    [default: testnet] $The network in which the transactions used by the command will be carried
+  -k, --privKey=<value>  !WARNING! for debug purposes only.
+Passing private keys through flags is unsecure --network=<network>    [default: testnet] $The network in which the transactions used by the command will be carried
                          out (local, testnet)
   --no-input             Don't interactively ask for any input from the user